 New York hardcore veterans, Madball have finished recording their upcoming album, ‘For the Cause,’ which will feature a guest appearance from rapper/Body Count frontman, Ice-T. About being featured on the record, Ice-T commented, “It‘s an honor to record with the legendary Madball.
 Body Count draws its closest similarities to NY Hardcore.
 This is a natural.”
 Singer, Freddy Cricien added, “It’s truly an honor to have Ice-T on our record!
 I grew up on his music from his early hip hop stuff till now.
 He’s an iconic figure but also a ‘class act’, you don’t always get both at once.
 Ice has a great respect for NYHC and Madball, means the world.
 This was meant to happen…. real recognizes real.”
 Continue reading →

 *This is part of our State Of The Art series, showcasing bands every Monday from the featured state*

-This month’s State is Nebraska!
+This month’s State is Georgia!

 Atlanta-based Guillotine offers bass-heavy, blackened death/doom metal with heavy doses of groove.
 Weaved seamlessly into the band’s sound are a unique blend of musical influences such as old school American death metal, Scandinavian black metal, and Southern sludge.
 Their songs often bounce between slow/doomy evilness to mid-tempo aggression.
 While typically never delving into super high-velocity thrashing speeds or blast beats, alternately their use of grooving riffs and double-bass rhythms gives Guillotine a signature sound of their own that is equally dark and punishing.
 Continue reading →